 National Policy Objective 20 of the NPF provides that the Core Strategy of County Development Plans will project the need for single housing in the countryside.
 Quantifying the need for single housing is to be undertaken on an evidence basis and will relate to the Local Authority's Housing Need Demand Assessment.
-As set out in Section 2.3.5, Ministerial Guidelines pertaining to the preparation of Housing Need Demand Assessment have not yet been published.
-Notwithstanding, Table 2.12 below sets out the number of planning decisions for single dwellings in the last 4 years in areas of Rural Amenity Zoning Objective 'B' and areas of High Amenity Zoning Objective 'G'.
-On the basis of stringent rural settlement polices to manage the spread of one-off housing; together with policies which encourage the densification of existing built-up areas in order to optimise infrastructural investment, housing projections for the defined rural area which is 'under strong urban pressure' is not anticipated to be of a scale to warrant inclusion in the overarching Core Strategy Table illustrated in Table 2.10 above.
+Table 2.13 below sets out the number of planning decisions for single dwellings in the last 4 years in areas of Rural Amenity Zoning Objective 'B' and areas of High Amenity Zoning Objective 'G'.
+On the basis of stringent rural settlement polices to manage the spread of one-off housing; together with policies which encourage the densification of existing built-up areas in order to optimise infrastructural investment, housing projections for the defined rural area which is 'under strong urban pressure' is not anticipated to be of a scale to warrant inclusion in the overarching Core Strategy Table illustrated in Table 2.11 above.

-Table 2.12: 'One-Off' Housing Applications in RuralAmenity and High Amenity Zones
+Table 2.13: 'One-Off' Housing Applications in RuralAmenity and High Amenity Zones